MarkHoeber/tools-tech-syllabus/source/css.rst

 CSS is most heavily used by web designers.
-However, because CSS has such a high impact on how users experience content, it is essential for writers to have a basic understand of how it works.
+However, because CSS has such a high impact on how users experience content, it is essential for writers to have a basic understanding of how it works.

 Goals
 *********